 Banks are running scared.
 Is the Federal Reserve about to make things worse?

-The lightning collapse of three banks and financial industry rescue of a fourth has put a spotlight on the Federal Reserve's decision this week over whether to continue raising interest rates.
+The lightning collapse of three banks and the financial industry rescue of two others are shining a spotlight on the Federal Reserve's closely watched decision this week over whether to continue raising interest rates.

 "Expectations for the March [Federal Open Market Committee] meeting have changed abruptly over the last 10 days," analysts at Goldman Sachs wrote in a note on Monday, referring to the Fed panel that sets interest rates.
 "We expect the FOMC to pause at its March meeting this week because of stress in the banking system.
 While policymakers have responded aggressively to shore up the financial system, markets appear to be less than fully convinced that efforts to support small and midsize banks will prove sufficient."